storeman-io/storeman/doc/index.md

 ### How to use

-Storeman operates on local _archives_ which are synchronized to one or more remote _vaults_ - an addressable location provided by a _storage provider_.
-A local archive is any directory with a _storeman.json_ configuration file contained in it.
-This configuration file can be generated using the _init_ command or can be manually created and might look like this:
+Storeman operates on local _archives_ which are synchronized to one or more remote _vaults_ - an addressable storage location provided by a _storage provider_.
+A local archive is any directory with a `storeman.json` configuration file contained in it.
+This configuration file can be manually created or generated using the `init` command and looks something like this:

 ```json
 {